Compensation programs in the age of uncertainty

-The Anonymous Physician: Physician Retention The Anonymous Physician column provides physicians with a platform to discuss pressing issues in healthcare.
-From time to time, we pose a question to a doctor, or a group of doctors, and post their answers anonymously, giving them the freedom to be frank and uninhibited.
-After all, we believe the…
+The Anonymous Physician: How they will use the Physicians’ Advantage Plan The Anonymous Physician column provides physicians with a platform to discuss the challenges and joys of practicing medicine.
+From time to time, we pose a question to a doctor, or a group of doctors, and post their answers anonymously, giving them the freedom to…

 Practice Transition Strategies: Planning ahead for inevitable change According to the 2021 Jackson Physician Search survey, 21% of physicians are considering early retirement.
 This trend is expected to exacerbate the physician shortage, which is an increasingly troubling issue for the industry.
 But what does it mean for individual organizations?
 How a practice weathers the…